 Cats headbutt humans for the same reasons they headbutt other animals and even the furniture.
 It’s their way of expressing a familial relationship and using scent as a marker.
 Marking you with her own scent makes your cat feel even safer around you than she did before.

 Super friendly cats might feel confident enough to headbutt just about anyone they meet, but most cats reserve bunting for their favorite humans..Consider it your cat’s way of saying, “We’re in this together, pal.”

 There’s also the chance that your cat’s headbutting is a way to seek attention.
-She knows you can’t ignore her when her face is pressed up against yours.
+They know you can’t ignore them when their face is pressed up against yours.
 It’s an excellent way to solicit scratches.